 There is very little nutritional value in iceberg lettuce.
-It’s primarly water.
-So if you are going to choose a green, opt for something other than iceberg!
+It’s primarily water.
+So if you are going to choose a green, opt for something other than iceberg lettuce!
 Your body will get more nutrients…and we all need that because nutritional deficiencies are so common!

 I now have a favorite salad that I love so much I actually eat it every day.
 It is particularly good during the warm summer months!

 - 2 cups organic spring mix salad

 - 1 tbsp of blue cheese goat cheese or feta cheese, crumbled

 - sprinkle of pine nuts sliced almonds or walnuts

 - Veggies like onion cucumber, tomato, carrot, mushroom….pick your favorites!